eCommerce

 • Limited Countries Supported: Shopify Payments doesn’t have nearly as many supported countries as Stripe or other leading payment service providers.
 With only 23 countries supported by Shopify Payments, this is a platform yet to reach international recognition.

-• Restricted to Limited Platforms: While Shopify Payments makes it simple to set up payment processing on a Shopify store, you won’t be able to use this payment platform with a wide range of eCommerce platforms.
+• Restricted to Limited Platforms: While Shopify Payments makes it simple to set up payment processing on a Shopify store, you won’t be able to use this payment platform with any Shopify alternatives.
 Instead, Shopify Payments is only available on Shopify, Instagram, and Facebook.

 Business Types Suitable for Stripe